For ages now, in-stream TV commercials were a leading advertising approach. Since the world has been quickly transitioning from

 I built prototypes and created comprehensive presentation slides to showcase the ad placement designs to the product managers,

 the engineers and the marketers (who have direct contact with the advertisers).
-They provided me with feedback that helped me
+They provided feedback that helped me

 easy to implement (engineering); it is more scalable given the inconsistency of Samsung TV operating systems (product).